Idearium/developers/gcp/README.md

 ### Pushing via Codefresh

-You can also puth to the Google container registry from Codefresh.
+You can also push to the Google container registry from Codefresh.
 To do so:

 - In the deploy steps in your `codefresh.yml`, use the following:
   - registry: gcr